 Not so long ago, I stepped into a new position: Marketing Manager.
 After over fifteen years in fundraising, changing career was as intimidating as it was challenging.
 Both my employer and I really took a leap of faith when embarking on this adventure together.
 And to be honest, the transition wasn’t seamless.
-I recall a confronting discussion I had with my boss early on when he said, “You’re the marketing guru, aren’t you?” whereby I replied, “No, I am a kickass fundraiser.”
+I recall a confronting discussion I had with my boss early who said, “You’re the marketing guru, aren’t you?” whereby I replied, “No, I am a kickass fundraiser.”

 Client / Donor Centricity

 When I ran a consultancy agency, we worked with clients who wanted us to review the quality of their proposals.
 I can’t tell you how often, I reviewed proposals which seldom used the language of the donor or even mentioned the donor.
 I often read elaborate details of how great their organization or approach was, but you’d never hear about the donor or the value the organization would bring to the donor.
 One of the main tenants of marketing is client centricity.
 If you are not a client centric marketer, you won’t be effective.
 Sure, your brand (insert “organization”) is great but why should I use your brand, what is in it for me?

 If you are not client centric, you won’t be effective.

 Want a quick way to tell if you’re being client centric in your fundraising proposal?
 Count how many times your organization is mentioned and then count how many times the donor is mentioned.
 If the later is greater, then you’re on your way to donor centricity.
 If it is not, then you will need to change your strategy.